Chapter 1 : Just Another Year at Hogwarts... Right?

 Quidditch will be interesting as usual.
 Hopefully Gryffindor will win all the matches.
 Especially the ones against Slytherin, our biggest competitor.
 Maybe I’ll pass all my classes… Rose will have to help me with that.
 Maybe I’ll even get a boyfriend now that I’m out of my so-called “awkward stage” and all.
 Maybe I’ll go on wild adventures with my friends, like their parents used to.
 Maybe there will be another Tri-Wizard Tournament and I’ll get to go to a Yule Ball and my date will be one of the champions… Maybe….

 “Pippa Quinn Wood!
 Up and at ‘em!”
 Mum’s voice startles me awake.
 She likes to use my full name, as if she did a good job naming me or something.
 If that’s the case, I disagree.

-I groan and roll over until I hear her say, “Finley!
+I groan and roll over to snooze more until I hear her say, “Finley!
 Go wake your sister, she’s stubborn this morning!”

 “Pippa Quinn Wood!”
 There she goes again with the full name thing.
 “You didn’t even look to see if muggles were watching!
 Do you know what could happen if they see you?!
 You could—“

 “QUINN!”
 Red curly hair covers my face and arms wrap tightly around my neck.
 I hadn’t even seen Rose Weasley coming towards me before she pounced.
 I hug her back and we immediately start catching up.
 Ron and Hermione make their way over with Hugo in tow.